PARAGLIDING

 North side LAUNCH is a shallow rocky slope dotted with thorn trees and shrubs, the slope angle is very close to the glide angle of a wing and pilots can expect a fair distance of ground skimming before been fully clear of the mountain.
 Do not sit too soon as last minute running or rock hopping could make the difference between flying or crashing.
 Take note of the scattered trees and shrubs and look past them, not at them.

-North side LANDING is directly center below launch behind the plant tunnels.
+North side LANDING is directly below launch behind in the large open field.
 There is a wind sock on landing.
 The gate has a combination lock, the code available on request on Cableway WhatsApp Group.
+Do not land in any of the adjacent properties.

 South-Side LAUNCH is from a ramp that is directly in front of a beautifully manicured lawn.
 Exceptionally good wing handling is required as the area is small and often littered with tables, umbrellas and guests.